jundalisay/superb/content/en/social/economics/why-business-is-immoral.md

 This agreement-based system is the foundation of a free trade network that allows barter, money or points and is more robust than the money-only commercial system.
 The Commercial system is based money which makes it easy to compare the prices of commodities.

-How can Pantrynomic free trade match that, when it uses barter, money, and points?
+How can Supereconomic free trade match that, when it uses barter, money, and points?

 The answer is in [the Grain Index](/social/economics/solutions/gdp) from the Effort Theory of Value.